 Both The War Amps and NCVA are currently playing extremely active roles with Ministerial Advisory Groups and Veterans Summits established over the last few years by the Government – co-chairing two Advisory Groups and sitting as members for two

-Brian N. Forbes, B.Comm., LL.B.
+Brian N. Forbes, B.Comm., LL.B., Chairman

 Brian Forbes, the Chairman of NCVA, has been involved with the organization since 1980, initially as the Honorary Secretary General prior to taking on the role of Chairman in 2010.
 In addition, he holds the position of Chairman of the Executive Committee of The War Amps and is also its Association Solicitor.
 He appears regularly before the Parliamentary Standing Committee on Veterans Affairs and the Senate Subcommittee on Veterans Affairs (and other parliamentary bodies as required) to advocate the legislative platform of the organization.
-In addition, presentations are made directly to the Minister of Veterans Affairs/Deputy Minister of Veterans Affairs and their senior officials to further NCVA’s legislative priorities for the purpose of remedying gaps and shortcomings in veterans’ legislation, regulation or policy.
+In addition, presentations are made directly to the Minister of Veterans Affairs/Deputy Minister of Veterans Affairs and their senior officials to further NCVA’s legislative priorities for the purpose of remedying gaps and shortcomings in veterans legislation, regulation or policy.